Free Year 6 Maths Test And Free Downloadable Year 6 Quizzes

 About the Year 6 maths test

-The most recent addition to our free maths resources is this Year 6 maths test based on topics from the national curriculum programme of study for year 5 and 6.
+This Year 6 maths test is based on topics from the national curriculum programme of study for Years 5 and 6.

-It is important to encourage children to show all their workings out, as marks can be scored for using the correct method, even if the final answer is calculated incorrectly.
+It is important to encourage children to show all their workings out, as they can score marks for using the correct method, even if the final answer is calculated incorrectly.

 Showing workings is an important skill for students to learn.
-Especially when it comes to the Maths SATs exams students receive extra marks for showing their methods.
-Third Space Learning’s online, one-to- one maths tuition programmes and SATs revision programmes encourage students to practice showing their problems solving methods.
+Especially when it comes to the maths SATs exams, students receive extra marks for showing their methods.
+Third Space Learning’s online, one-to-one primary AI maths tutoring and SATs revision programmes encourage students to practice showing their problem solving methods.

-Example of a lesson slide from a Third Space Learning Year 6 online tuition programme
+Example of a lesson slide from a Third Space Learning SATs revision programmes with Skye, the AI maths tutor.

 How to use this Year 6 maths test

-This test is useful for assessing your pupils’ understanding of the Year 5 and Year 6 maths curriculum and identifying any knowledge gaps they may still have.
-Unlike the SATS papers, which include coverage of maths taught across Key Stage 2, this test focuses on only the Year 5 and 6 content.
+This test is useful for assessing your pupils’ understanding of the Year 5 maths and Year 6 maths curriculum and identifying any knowledge gaps they may still have.
+Unlike the standard Key Stage 2 SATs papers, which test mathematical content taught across the entire key stage, this assessment deliberately focuses only on the upper KS2 (Years 5 and 6) curriculum.

-We would recommend using this test towards the end of the Spring term, once children have been exposed to the Year 6 content, but with still sufficient time to work on any areas highlighted as being a weakness for any individuals or groups of students.
+We recommend using this test towards the end of the Spring term, once children have learnt most of the Year 6 content, but with still sufficient time to work on any areas highlighted as being a challenge for any individuals or groups of students.

 25 question Year 6 maths test (with answers)